term7/RaspberryPi-USB-Privacy-Gadget/README.md

 # RaspberryPi: Privacy Gadget
 *A portable RaspberryPi USB Ethernet Gadget that safeguards your Privacy*

+This repository functions as a guide and as a step-by-step tutorial that will help you to configure a RaspberryPi 4 as a USB Ethernet Gadget that routes all of your Mac's internet traffic through a VPN while blocking all sorts of ads and trackers and spoofing its own device identity.

 ## INTRODUCTION

 When Apple made macOS BigSur publicly available in autumn 2020, we realized that our installation of Little Snitch (a host based firewall) partially stopped working.
 More specifically we noticed, that all Apple Processes were not filtered anymore.
 Strange.
 When we researched this problem online we came across a blog post by Jeffrey Paul ([Your Computer Isn't Yours](https://sneak.berlin/20201112/your-computer-isnt-yours/#updates)), a security researcher based in Berlin.
 We strongly recommend reading this article before you decide to setup your own Raspberry Pi Privacy Gadget!